COVID-19 & ACCESSIBILITY

 masking & accessibility = community care = we keep us safe

-Mission log - August 2023: we get it.
-This dang pandemi is getting old... but she's still here!
-And we all have a responsibility to ourselves, our children, and each other, so let's walk the walk and model true intersectionality across the Valley.
-We are honestly super proud of our COVID-19 & Accessibility Checklists and Resource Guides (click here) and invite you to get to know them.
+Mission log - February 2024: we get it.
+It's getting old... but Rona's still here and it's imperative that we consider COVID throughout all movement spaces!
+We all have a responsibility to ourselves, our children, and each other, so let's walk the walk and model true intersectionality across the Valley.
+We are honestly super proud of our COVID-19 & Accessibility Checklists and Resource Guides (click here) and invite you to get to know it.

 Why does this matter?
 As an organization who intends to move through this world in an intersectional way, we want to walk the walk and do our very best to prioritize those most impacted by systems of harm.
 This includes incorporating safety and accessibility into our practices and encouraging our community to do the same.
 A significant amount of folx in our community express concerns around lack of COVID protocols or accessibility information being shared for events they are interested in attending and we wanna take a moment to pose a gentle reminder to those who may be facilitating events to please opt into modeling community care in this way.